-My exercise book for the second half of Grade Four (written when I was nine) contained a glossary.
+My exercise book for the second half of Year Four (written when I was nine) contained a glossary.
 Being unfamiliar with the word “glossary”, I called it “The Helper of understanding the story’s in this book Dictionary“.

 Most of the entries were diseases.
 Fictional diseases, that I’d made up.
 This would have been around the same age that I asked Uncle Rodney (a doctor) to identify the worst disease he’d ever heard of (he nominated several, but I don’t recall which).

 Here are some examples:

 - acetha: a disease inwich a plant grows on the scull and scratches the brain causing things to go out of Control.

 - betstonia: A disease inwich the parts of the body fight with eachother